arnoudkooi/sn-scriptsync/README.md

 **Solution** (See [#24](https://github.com/arnoudkooi/sn-scriptsync/issues/24)): In your ServiceNow instance, set the following system property:
 * **`glide.rest.sanitize_request_input`** = **`false`**

+I get an error when using in Safari: "User Not Authenticated"

+**Solution** Disable "User Not Authenticated" in Safari Privacy settings

+sn-scriptsync does not work in Brave browser

+**Solution** Shield down your instance in Brave browser

 ## Issues
 Please report an issue on GitHub if you experience problems, or have a feature request.